RMSD in GROMACS: what it measures and how to calculate it with gmx rms

 In this way, we can see how the system deviates from the reference structure during our MD simulation.

-In GROMACS we compute the RMSD via the gmx rms
+In GROMACS we compute the RMSD via the gmx rms command.

 The workflow for this command is quite intuitive.
 You only need two things: